A control-oriented approach to optimal sensor placement: Proofs

 \subsection{Hanson-Wright inequality and corollaries}

 A useful tool for obtaining concentration bounds for sub-Gaussian random variables is the Hanson-Wright Inequality \cite{HansonWright1971,RudelsonVershyninHW2013}.
-We focus primarily on the application of this theorem to Gaussian random variables, which we state in \Cref{thm:HansonWright}. \begin{theorem}[Hanson-Wright Inequality: Special Case] Let $\hat{\vec{z}} \sim \GM{\vec{0}}{\mat{I}_n}$ be a standard Gaussian random vector, and let $\spd$ be a nonzero matrix.
-Then, the quadratic random variable, $Q(\hat{\vec{z}}) = \ip{\hat{\vec{z}}}{\spd\hat{\vec{z}}}$ satisfies the concentration bound,
+We focus primarily on the application of this theorem to Gaussian random variables, which we state in \Cref{thm:HansonWright}. \begin{theorem}[Hanson-Wright Inequality: Special Case] Let $\hat{\vec{z}} \sim \GM{\vec{0}}{\mat{I}_n}$ be a standard Gaussian random vector, and let $\spd$ be a symmetric matrix.
+Then, the quadratic random variable, $Q(\hat{\vec{z}}) = \ip{\hat{\vec{z}}}{\spd\hat{\vec{z}}}$ satisfies,